edibegovic/SecurityPrivacy/report/report_private.md

 For the analytical purposes of the data, we'd argue that, apart from voting type and choice (*evote* and *party*, respectively), age in itself would suffice as argumentation for the skew in how electronic and paper ballots were cast.
 Keeping *age groups* as the only demographic variable would significantly reduce the identification risk.
 However, all of the demographic variables are correlated to various degrees and thus we decided to keep most of them.

 With respect to the analytical questions provided, we would approach them the same way with the anonymized data as with the non-anonymized.
+Below we cover the analytical purposes of the data as mentioned in the project description.

 ###### A)

-The votes for each party, Green and Red, are then summed for each voting location.
-A statistical test, like the Chi-squared test, can then be performed on the summed values from the sample and the totals from the population, "public_data_resultsB.xlsx".
+The votes for each party, Green and Red, are summed for each voting method.
+A statistical test, like the Chi-squared test, can then be performed on the summed values from the sample and the totals from the election results.

 ###### B)

-Using "private_dataB.xlsx" or "anonymized_data.csv" we separate this into two data frames, one containing *evote* and another containing in person voters.
-The sum of votes for the Red and the Green party in each data frame are calculated.
+The votes for each party, Green and Red, are summed for each voting method in the survey data.
 A statistical method, like the T-test, can then be applied or a more naïve approach can be taken by just comparing the ratio of in person and e-votes and setting a significant difference standard.

 ###### C)

-The demographic factors used are "sex","zip","citizenship","marital_status" and "party" for the original dataset , "private_dataB.xlsx", and the anonymized dataset, "anonymized_data.csv" .
-For each dataset we follow the same steps as in B, separate them into two data frames, one containing e-voters and another containing in person voters.
-These two data fames are then further split along demographic lines.
-Using "private_dataB.xlsx" or "anonymized_data.csv" we separate this into two data frames, one containing e-voters and another containing in person voters.
-These two data frames can be further subdivided into the demographic factors to be assessed.
-A statistical method, like the T-test, can then be applied or a more naïve approach can be taken by just comparing the ratio of in person and e-votes and setting a significant difference standard.
+The demographic variables used are *sex*, *zip*, *citizenship*, *education* and *party* for the survey dataset.
+We follow the same steps as in **B**, but further subdivide the voting proportions by demographic variables.
+A statistical method, like the T-test, can then be applied on the demographic variables against the population proportions or a more naïve approach can be taken by just comparing the ratio of in person and e-votes for the demographic factors and setting a significant difference standard.